Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 ## Nested Directories

-In Versions 6 and above the default behavior is **not** to scan nested folders for assemblies.
-Nested folders assembly scanning can be enabled using:
+In Versions 6 and above the default behavior is **not** to scan nested directories for assemblies.
+Nested directories assembly scanning can be enabled using:

 snippet:ScanningNestedAssebliesEnabled

-In Versions 5 and below assemblies in nested folders are scanned by default.
+In Versions 5 and below assemblies in nested directories are scanned by default.

 ## Assemblies to scan